Sasha-Str/Sasha-Str/README.md

 I have no idea what I'm doing 🙈

+Really, though, I've recently started trying to use gen-ai to create a "diglot weave".
+Got a couple more ideas I might try soon...
 <!--
 **Sasha-Str/Sasha-Str** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.